 [PHOTO OF BIFFY CLYRO INFINITY LAND]

 I remember the parties, cramming 30 people into a two bedroom flat.
 I remember playing techno records until 8:00am and the awkward conversations with the neighbours the next day.
 I remember the excitement of going on tour with my band and the prospect of two weeks on the road with some of my best friends.
-I remember the feeling of optimism when moving home and starting my education again.
+I remember the feeling of optimism when moving home and starting university (again).
 I remember meeting my wife for our first date and the first time we went to T In The Park together.
 I genuinely get all of this when I take the time to just listen to an album the way it was intended, start to finish.

 [SOME PHOTOS FROM THE FLAT / T IN THE PARK / THE TOUR]

-I think our general disregard for and lack of connection with digital products goes beyond music and video too.
+I think our general disregard for and lack of connection with digital products goes beyond music and video.
 When we look at early versions of sites like Youtube, Amazon and Facebook on Wayback Machine, we normally express something like “Yuck, I can’t believe it used to look like that” rather than saying fondly “Aw man, remember when it used to look like that?”.

 Brendan Dawes echoed some of this sentiment in his New Adventures talk in Nottingham this year.
 For him it’s about the ease in which we can skip things, throw things away, move rapidly from one genre, artist or album to the next that he struggles with.
 He loved the discovery aspect of Spotify, but longed for something slower and more considered when actually consuming the music.
 So he made the Plastic Player.